๐Ÿ”ฌ HIV/AIDS Vaccine Tracker

 Platform: DNA prime + MVA (modified vaccinia Ankara) boost encoding CN54 HIV-1 immunogens

-Innovation: First trial combining PrEP (pre-exposure prophylaxis) with vaccine
+Innovation: First trial combining PrEP (pre-exposure prophylaxis) with a vaccine

-Status: Phase 2b/3 trial in Uganda and Tanzania, enrolling 1,668 participants.
-Comparing vaccine alone, PrEP alone, and combination.
-Evaluating whether vaccine can reduce PrEP pill burden.
+Trial: Phase 2b/3 trial in Uganda, Tanzania, Mozambique, and South Africa, enrolling 1,668 participants.
+Comparing vaccine regimens alone, PrEP alone, and combination.

 ๐Ÿ’Š Vaccine + PrEP ๐Ÿ“ Uganda, Tanzania ๐Ÿ‘ฅ 1,668 participants